n1t5ua5/pbsc/Linux/linuxDiscussionPosts.md

 Discuss your thoughts about handling basic directory tasks from the Linux command line.

 I'm confident in my ability to use essential commands, such as cd, ls, mkdir & pwd.
 However, I'm finding it more difficult to memorize the flags/options that follow them.
 This is probably because we use the flags less frequently than the commands.
 I researched online for another image with multiple flags in one place.
-Please feel free to take a copy for yourself [2].
+Please feel free to take a copy for yourself

 2. Do they feel that working from the command line increases or decreases their productivity?
 When working from Windows, do they generally use or avoid using the command line interface?

 Using the command line has increased my productivity because it's forced me to become more organized.
 Previously, I just kind of dragged & dropped files into random folders, but now I know I can easily keep track of everything [3].
 I've enjoyed using Windows PowerShell primarily, which is where I first started working from the command line, to add repositories to my GitHub account.
 Git commands are essential in creating a consistent workflow.
 Nowadays, anytime I'm doing any hands-on coding, I start from the command line & end at the command line to ensure none of my work is lost.
 Now that I'm learning more about Linux, I'm able to get a full perspective on all the different universal (Git) & non-universal (Linux) commands to use.

-references
+References.

 [1] McBrien, S. (2023, January).
 Linux File Permissions Explained.
 Redhat.com: https://www.redhat.com/en/blog/linux-file-permissions-explained